ngol0/ngol0/README.md

 ### Hi there 👋

-My name is Lam Ngo and I'm from Vietnam.
+My name is Lam Ngo and I'm a game programmer.
+I'm originally from Vietnam but I'm currently a MSc student in Games Technology at City University of London.
 - 📫 How to reach me: lamngo.251@gmail.com
 - 😄 Pronouns: She/Her